Wine for Spicy Food That Cools the Heat

 The Sweetness Solution

 Sugar is fire’s natural enemy.
 Sweet wines create a cooling sensation that counteracts capsaicin’s heat.
-This is why off-dry Riesling is the single best wine for spicy food across virtually all cuisines.
+This is why off-dry Riesling is the single best wine for spicy food across virtually all cuisines — I’ve tested this extensively.

 Pairing by Cuisine

-Thai food: Off-dry Riesling is the sommelier standard.
+Thai food: Off-dry Riesling is the sommelier standard for good reason.
 Its sweetness handles the heat, its acidity matches the lime and fish sauce, and its aromatics complement lemongrass and galangal.
-Gewürztraminer also works beautifully.
+Gewürztraminer also works beautifully here.

 Indian food: The complex spice blends need wines with similar aromatic intensity.
-Gewürztraminer’s lychee and rose notes complement Indian curries.
+Gewürztraminer’s lychee and rose notes complement Indian curries wonderfully.
 Grüner Veltliner’s white pepper echoes many Indian spices.

 Sichuan Chinese: The numbing spice of Sichuan peppercorns plus the heat of dried chilies is intense.
-Low-alcohol, slightly sweet wines are essential.
+Low-alcohol, slightly sweet wines are essential for survival.
 Moscato d’Asti or off-dry Riesling provides relief.

 Mexican food: Margaritas exist for a reason, but wine works too.
 For tacos and salsas, try a crisp rosé or Albariño.
-For mole, which is complex but not necessarily hot, Zinfandel or Grenache can work.
+For mole, which is complex but not necessarily hot, Zinfandel or Grenache can work surprisingly well.

 Korean food: Fermented flavors (kimchi, gochujang) plus heat creates complexity.
-Riesling remains king, but sparkling wine’s refreshing bubbles also help.
+Riesling remains king here, but sparkling wine’s refreshing bubbles also help cut through everything.

 The Low-Alcohol Advantage

-Wines under 12% alcohol play nicer with spicy food than high-octane options.
+Wines under 12% alcohol play much nicer with spicy food than high-octane options.
 Moscato d’Asti at 5.5% alcohol, German Kabinett at 8%, or Vinho Verde at 9-10% all keep alcohol heat from compounding capsaicin burn.
+This was a revelation when I figured it out.

 When Red Wine Works

 If you must have red wine with spicy food, choose low-tannin, fruity options served slightly chilled.
 Beaujolais, young Rioja, or juicy Grenache can work with moderately spiced dishes.
-Just avoid anything tannic, oaky, or high in alcohol.
+Just avoid anything tannic, oaky, or high in alcohol — trust me on this.

 The Beer and Wine Truth

-Sometimes beer is simply better with very spicy food.
-A cold lager’s carbonation and low alcohol refresh the palate more effectively than most wines.
-There is no shame in reaching for beer when the heat gets serious.
+Sometimes beer is simply better with very spicy food, and there’s no shame in admitting it.
+A cold lager’s carbonation and low alcohol refresh the palate more effectively than most wines when the heat gets serious.
+I reach for beer when things get truly incendiary.

 Sophia Sommelier